 We break down the generative AI landscape across funding trends, top-valued startups, most active VCs, and more.

-The buzz around generative AI — which refers to AI technologies that generate entirely new content, from lines of code to images to human-like speech — has reached a fever pitch.
+The rapid emergence of generative AI — AI technologies that generate entirely new content, from lines of code to images to human-like speech — has spurred a feeding frenzy among startups and investors alike.

 Using CB Insights data, we dug into the generative AI landscape.
 Below, we cover: